wink-travel/wink-sdk-java/README.md

 ```

 #### Usage

-Using Spring, @Import(ExtranetExperiencesSDKConfiguration.class) or run a component scan over `travel.wink.sdk.extranet.experiences` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - ActivityApi: Manage activities on and off the premises.
 - AttractionApi: Manage attractions on and off the premises.